paulissoft/Excel2SQL/README.md

 Reads an Excel Spread sheet (file name passed in as an argument).

-Creates a comma delimitted (.csv) file for each sheet.
+1. Creates a comma delimitted (.csv) file for each sheet.

-Creates a SQL script to creates external tables in a Oracle Database (9i or above) that reference the .csv files on the file system.
+2. Creates a SQL script to create tables.
+* For an Oracle database use external table definitions that reference the .csv files on the file system.
+* For an PostgresQL database use table definitions and add a load.sql script that loads the CSV file into the table.

 # Enhancements